-Step 1: Complete a CSWE-Accredited MSW Program
+1. Complete a CSWE-Accredited MSW Program

 There are three educational pathways to become a LCSW:

-Step 2: Complete LCSW Licensing and Examination Requirements
+2. Complete LCSW Licensing and Examination Requirements

-Future LCSWs should note that earning this credential typically requires a graduate social work degree from a CSWE-accredited institution, a passing score on a state determined licensure exam, and hours of professional experience.
+Future LCSWs should note that earning this designation typically requires a CSWE accredited MSW program, a passing score on a state determined licensure exam, and hours of professional experience.
 Current LCSWs who move to a different state may have to complete additional requirements in order to transfer their license.

-Students who are interested in becoming LCSWs should make sure the graduate social work program and concentration they choose meet the licensing requirements for their state of residence.
+Licensure depends on your state of residence and the board specific licensing requirements.
 The entire process to become an LCSW requires a considerable commitment post-graduation; completing an MSW program is just the beginning.

 LCSW Licensing Requirements by State